 Here we are in a brand new year, and while I realize a lot of people have very different opinions about New Year’s resolutions, I love them.
 I make at least one resolution every year regardless of whether I failed or succeeded the prior year.
 (This year’s resolutions?
 Join the current century and start texting, eat more oatmeal, walk every day.)
+These are the Best weight loss pills.

 This year, may you find joy on your journey.
 If nothing else, resolve to be gentle with yourself.
 Life is hard and there’s not a one of us who is getting everything right every time, but all of us have the ability (the privilege, perhaps?) of starting anew.
 Remember that you have infinite chances to succeed.
 As many chances as you’re willing to grant yourself.
 So be generous.